 Here we have a gorgeous 1966 Chappell upright piano up for sale in Totley, Sheffield.
 It’s going for £580 (including a vintage piano stool that can also be used for storing sheet music).
 It was tuned to A440 (concert pitch) and serviced by me on 14/07/21.
 Collection only.

 Beautiful warm British tone.
 The keys (and key bushings), action, wrest plank, bridge, frame, soundboard and strings are all in a condition I would consider exemplary, with the piano being unused for many years and therefore showing only light wear at all points of friction.
 The notes work as they should and are regulated to their proper specifications (correct key height, key dip, hammer blow distance, set off, checking distance) making it a joy to play.
-While the case has some cosmetic damage this has no affect on the sound or playability.
 This piano is perfect for someone looking to upgrade.